Tyler Randell (rugby league): Early career

 From 2009 to 2012, Randell played for the Newcastle Knights' NYC team.
-In May 2012, he re-signed with the Knights on a 3-year contract.
+In May 2012, he re-signed with the Newcastle club on a three-year contract.

 In 2013, he moved on to the Knights' New South Wales Cup team.

 2014

 In 2014, he played for the New South Wales Residents team against the Queensland Residents.

-In Round 25 of the 2014 NRL season, Randell made his NRL debut for the Knights against the Parramatta Eels.
+In round 25 of the 2014 NRL season, Randell made his NRL debut for Newcastle against the Parramatta Eels.
 On 21 September 2014, he was named on the interchange bench in the 2014 New South Wales Cup Team of the Year.

 2015

-On 6 March 2015, Randell re-signed with the Knights on a 2-year contract.
+On 6 March 2015, Randell re-signed with Newcastle on a two-year contract.

 2016

-In February, Randell co-captained the Knights in the 2016 NRL Auckland Nines.
+In February, Randell co-captained Newcastle in the 2016 NRL Auckland Nines.

 2017

-In July, he signed a 2-year contract with Super League side Wakefield Trinity, starting in 2018, however in August, he was allowed to join Wakefield early after being granted a release by the Knights.
+In July, he signed a two-year contract with Super League side Wakefield Trinity, starting in 2018, however in August, he was allowed to join Wakefield early after being granted a release by the Newcastle club.